MSc/Postgraduate Diploma/Postgraduate Certificate Finance

-Among many other impressive facilities, you will have access to our new trading room built around the Bloomberg Professional system.
+You will have access to our trading room built around the Bloomberg Professional system.
 This state-of-the-art financial platform is the same used by the main investment banks and provides a commanding view of global financial data and news.
 As well as using the platform in several modules, you can choose to study for a Certificate in it, to enhance your prospects further.

 Meet leaders of industry

 As a student at Bristol Business School, you will have the opportunity to hear about the challenges, issues and decisions being made at the highest level of strategic leadership.
 Our inspirational line up of speakers has included Stephen Varley, Chairman and Regional Managing Partner UK and Ireland, Ernst and Young, who spoke on leadership in the financial services sector.

 Through our links with professionals, we have also hosted speakers such as Charles Stanley's Chief Economist, Jeremy Batstone-Carr, as well as running careers events with professionals from the regional banks and investment firms.

 Find out more about The Bristol Distinguished Address Series.

 Careers / Further study